Apperceptive agnosia: Effects

 Apperceptive visual agnosia results in profound difficulties on a patient's ability to recognize visually presented information.
 Apperceptive agnosia affects the perceptual processing of individuals.
 Impairments of elements such as color and motion makes it difficult to interpret shape or the spatial arrangements of objects.
 Deficits in apperceptive agnosics have not been linked to deficits in acuity.
 Additionally, patients have an intact ability to attend to cued stimuli.
 They have the ability to maintain fixation, reach for moving targets, and write as well.
 Those with apperceptive agnosia, however, have difficulty copying geometric shapes and letters.
 In some cases individuals are able to trace letters and shapes with their finger but they are unable to use the technique as a strategy to name objects.

 Deficits in apperceptive agnosics seem to be differential based on categories.
 Apperceptive agnosia has been noted to affect both broad and specific deficits.
 Specific deficits include impairments in the recognition of body parts, buildings, manipulated objects, animals, and places.

-Picture naming is impaired in visual apperceptive agnosia but recognition of objects can be achieved through accessing other modalities.
+Picture naming is impaired in apperceptive visual agnosia but recognition of objects can be achieved through accessing other modalities.
 For example, an object can be recognized through touch.
 Also when it is spoken about, individuals with apperceptive agnosia are able to define the object.
 The continuing of the ability of patients to recognize the object through use of different sensory modalities shows that deficits arise because of a breakdown in the interaction between visual systems and semantic memory.

 Location of brain damage

 Each patient that suffers from apperceptive agnosia does not have brain damage in exactly the same area.
-However, brain damage in proximity to the occipital lobe is largely correlated with the patterns of deficit seen in apperceptive agnostics.
+However, brain damage in proximity to the occipital lobe is largely correlated with the patterns of deficit seen in apperceptive agnosics.
 For example, patient JB suffered extensive damage to the parietal-occipital areas to the left cerebral hemisphere leading to his deficit in the ability to name distinguish between structurally similar object.

 Visually presented object recognition is largely mediated by a hierarchical occipitotemporal pathway.
 This pathway facilitates the distinction between regions allowing the processing of the visual features of objects.
 In addition the occipitoparietal pathway is sometimes damaged in apperceptive agnosia patients.
 Damage to this region leads to impairments in localization of visual stimuli.